 TL;DR / Quick Verdict

-- CSR (Client-Side Rendering): The browser downloads a massive JavaScript bundle and builds the entire UI mathematically on the user’s device.
+- CSR (Client-Side Rendering): The browser downloads a large JavaScript bundle and builds the entire UI on the user’s device.
 Perfect for heavily interactive web applications (like Figma or Spotify) where SEO doesn’t matter, but terrible for initial load speeds.

 - SSR (Server-Side Rendering): A Node.js backend calculates the HTML for every single request in real-time before sending it to the user.
 Excellent for dynamic data and SEO, but mandates expensive, continuously running servers and introduces high Time-To-First-Byte (TTFB) latency.